 To modify an order, you file an FL-300 Request for Order form and check the “modification” box.
 If the request affects monetary orders, make sure to include an Income and Expense declaration form.
 (FL-150.)
 When serving the opposing party, include a Responsive Declaration form.
 (FL-320.)

 N.B.
 You must personally serve the opposing party, not just his or her attorney of record when seeking to modify an existing order.
 (CA Family Code § 215.)
 While some case law points to an “actual notice” exception, judges will typically dismiss the matter unless you can show that you effectuated proper service.

 After the opposing party has been properly served, it’s customary for the attorneys (or self-represented parties) to attempt at settling the matter and avoid litigation costs.
 Absent a settlement, the parties will need to attend a hearing.
 Typically, support matters are resolved during brief hearings.
 Child custody matters, on the other hand, could result in extended litigation.

 Speak with an Experienced Los Angeles Modification Attorney Today

 If you would like more information, please visit our modification of child support FAQ or modification of child custody FAQ.
 We understand that there is a lot to consider when deciding whether to seek a modification of a court order.
 Our Los Angeles modification attorneys will sit down with you to discuss your situation.
-Get a free consultation today by clicking here.
+Get a free case evaluation today by clicking here.